-How do you choose the database that's right for your business needs?
+How do you choose the relational database that’s right for your business needs?
 Our resident expert, James Cross, presents a pragmatic guide.

 Relational databases have been around for a very long time - with the core idea based on the relational model first proposed by E.F Codd back in 1969.
 The core technologies that underpin most major relational database systems were developed in the 1980s.
 This was a time well before the internet was anything more than an academic fantasy.